vaal4ds/SUS8-Hackathon/README.md

 ## Overview

-This repository contains the solution I developed during a hackathon focused on **Anti-Money Laundering (AML)** — the process of detecting and preventing illicit financial activities where criminals disguise illegally obtained funds as legitimate income.
+This repository contains the solution my team and I developed during the $8^{th}$ edition of [Stat Under the Stars](https://sis2025.sis-statistica.it/sus-2025/) hackathon, which focused on **Anti-Money Laundering (AML)** — the process of detecting and preventing illicit financial activities where criminals disguise illegally obtained funds as legitimate income.

 Money laundering is a **major challenge in modern banking and finance**, as institutions must comply with strict regulations and develop robust detection systems.
 The dataset provided simulates **transactional banking data** containing thousands of legitimate transactions and a small fraction of suspicious ones potentially linked to money laundering.